 The language of instruction at the University of Stuttgart is German, except in international or English-language Master’s programs.
 A good command of German is therefore essential for successful studies.
 The University requires proof of sufficient knowledge of German from all applicants.

 Some Bachelor of Science study programs call for pre-study internships.
 The internship office of the respective study program provides information about the content and assistance for the choice of the pre-study internship.
 The internship office also carries out the recognition of the pre-study internship and issues the recognition certificate.
-The detailed rules for the pre-study internships are published in the internship guidelines [de].
+The detailed rules for the pre-study internships are published in the internship guidelines and in the examination regulations, which you will find on the study program's websites.

 - have completed the pre-study internship before the start of your studies and received the recognition certificate, please upload the certificate (no internship reports!) with the application.
 If this isn’t possible please submit the certificate to the internship office again after your enrollment.

-- haven’t received the recognition certificate or haven’t finished the pre-study internship yet, the admission to study will be given with the obligation to prove the pre-study internship at the internship office before the end of your first semester.
+- haven’t received the recognition certificate or haven’t finished the pre-study internship yet, the admission to study will be given with the obligation to prove the pre-study internship at the internship office before the end of the respective deadline.

-- haven’t passed the pre-study internship yet or cannot submit the proof within the first semester, you have to apply for an extension of time at the internship office.
+- haven’t passed the pre-study internship yet or cannot submit the proof within the deadline, you have to apply for an extension of time at the internship office.

 Please note: Some pre-study internships can be completed and handed in later.
 But we nevertheless strongly recommend doing the internships during the time before you start your studies.
 Integrating an internship into studies within the required submission time limit is often more difficult than expected.